It’s not easy being green.

 Sue: The dog from The Thing?

 A helicopter arrives at the base.
-It isn’t chasing a dog.
+And no, it isn’t chasing a dog.

-Sue: The models are very impressive.
-They are really pushing the boat out for this one.
+Sue: The models are impressive.
+They’re pushing the boat out for this one.

-Sue: This Doctor is always banging on about his age.
-749 must be 39 in human years.
-He is definitely going through a midlife crisis.
+Sue: This Doctor is always banging on about his age, so 749 must be 39 in human years.
+He’s definitely going through a midlife crisis.

 As the Doctor enters the base, Sue asks me to pause the DVD.